MI-AFP/tutorials/tutorials/01_fp-env.md

 x :: Integer
 ```

-You can create a functions as well.
+You can create functions as well.
 Notice that the type is automatically inferred.
-It happens everytime when possible and you don't explicitly state the type.
+It happens every time when possible and you don't explicitly state the type.

 ```
 Prelude> let myFunc x y = 2 * x + y